 A$55 for between four and 24 hours.
 Long-term parking is connected to the terminal via a covered walkway and costs $50, while the Airpark costs $43 and is farther from the terminals, accessible by the complimentary shuttle service.

-You can get flights to Brisbane International Airport on Air New Zealand, Air Pacific, Cathay Pacific, China Southern Airlines, Emirates, Etihad, Jetstar, Korean Air, Malaysia Airlines, Qantas, Royal Brunei Airlines, Singapore Airlines, Thai Airways and Virgin Australia.
+You can get flights to Brisbane International Airport on airlines including Air New Zealand, Air Pacific, Cathay Pacific, China Southern Airlines, Emirates, Etihad, Jetstar, Korean Air, Malaysia Airlines, Qantas, Royal Brunei Airlines, Singapore Airlines, Thai Airways and Virgin Australia.

 There are wifi hotspots in both terminal buildings; each passenger is entitiled to three hours of free wifi.